 CAES9930.
-Dissertation Writing in the Social Sciences (6 credits)
+Research Writing in the Social Sciences (6 credits)

-This 6-credit course aims to help final year students in Geography, Political Science and Psychology (and any other programmes that may introduce dissertation writing in the Social Sciences undergraduate programmes) with their dissertation writing.
-Students will be introduced to the principles underlying research and dissertation writing and given practice opportunities to apply these in their own writing.
+This 6-credit course aims to help year 3 students in Geography, Political Science, Psychology and Sociology (and any other Social Sciences programmes) to develop writing skills essential for independent learning projects (such as capstone projects and final year theses or dissertations).
+Students will be introduced to the principles underlying research as well as academic writing for projects involving collection and analysis of empirical data.
+They will also be given practice opportunities to apply these in their own writing.